fuzonmedia-projects/react-admin-rest-api/README.md

 after this command create .env file.
 Rename '.env.example' file to '.env'. set REACT_APP_API_URL with our 'rest-laravel-jwt' api url in '.env' file.

-2. Install all dependancy and packages
+2. Install all dependancy and packages.

 `npm install`

 3. Start the react app.

 `npm start`

 4. create a build directory with a production build of the application.

 `npm run build`

 ## Start with the application